aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 4. Edit content of **file-name** and replace **s3-bucket** with the bucket name in your account.
 5. Run this command to deploy the stack ```cdk deploy```
-6. Capture the domain name created by running this CLI command ```aws apigateway ............```
+6. Capture the domain name created by running this CLI command ```aws apigateway ............``` -->

+For detailed guidance deployment steps please see the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)

+**TO DO: update with a live implementation guide link when available**

 ## Deployment Validation  (required)